England v West Indies: Hosts wrap up victory to clinch series win

 Strauss perished for 45 with just 19 needed but Cook, who finished 43 not out, and Jonathan Trott eased England home, the winning runs coming half an hour after tea when Trott tickled Samuels fine for four.

-The four-day win, allied to the five-wicket victory at Lord's a week ago, means England go to Edgbaston next week with an unassailable lead in the three-match rubber.
+The four-day win, allied to the a week ago, means England go to Edgbaston next week with an unassailable lead in the three-match rubber.

 It is England's seventh series win on the bounce at home, and their sixth in seven against West Indies.